 Every once in a while, I can appreciate a formulaic Hollywood story, if it offers up enough charm to make the predictability palatable.
 School of Rock is such a movie – almost.

 I like Jack Black, but here he just plies his usual shtick: though his character's name is Dewey Finn, it might as well be Jack Black.
-Dewey is a part-time rocker and full-time slacker who gets kicked out of his band just weeks before a local Battle of the Bands contest, which he insists he not only would have won, but would have also given him the money to pay his back rent to his long-suffering wimp roommate (Mike White, who wrote the screenplay).
-Down on his luck, Dewey poses as said roommate when an offer to be a substitute teacher at a private elementary school comes through the phone.
-He somehow gets away with teaching his class nothing, until he hears them playing music and gets the idea to turn them into a tight rock band that he can take with him to the contest.
+Dewey is a part-time rocker and full-time slacker who gets kicked out of his band just weeks before a local Battle of the Bands contest, which he insists he not only would have won, but would have made the money to pay back rent to his long-suffering wimp roommate (Mike White, who wrote the screenplay).
+Down on his luck, Dewey poses as said roommate when an offer to be a substitute teacher at a private elementary school comes through over the phone.
+He somehow gets away with teaching his class absolutely nothing, until he hears them playing music and gets the idea to turn them into a tight rock band that he can take with him to the contest.

-Nevertheless, School of Rock is likeable fluff, and it's sure to score high with fans of Black and/or people with a fondness for '70s hard rock.
-I put myself more squarely in the latter category; my friend Thomas, with whom I watched the movie, never much cared for the likes of AC/DC or Led Zeppelin, so I suppose he was predetermined to not enjoy the film.
+Nevertheless, School of Rock is likable fluff, and it's sure to score high with fans of Black and/or people with a fondness for '70s hard rock.
+I put myself more squarely in the latter category; my friend Thomas, with whom I watched the movie, never cared for the likes of AC/DC or Led Zeppelin, so I suppose he was predetermined to not enjoy the film.
 But in my book, any movie that can accurately reference Rick Wakeman's keyboard solo in Yes's "Roundabout" deserves at least some credit.